Why Pay-for-Performance (or Pay-per-Lead)

 We've been in this business for a long time, and the irony of companies trying to lay off their marketing risk onto a vendor never ceases to amaze us.
 Do you really think that someone would, or should, take a bigger risk on your business than you without an equity stake?
 Do you really think that you can get the type of talent it would take to generate qualified leads for your business for free?
 The reality is that when you tell the vendor that "if you take the risk, you will get the reward," they know that you are the one taking the risk; you just don't know it yet.
 Looked at less charitably (if it were possible,) when you use a pay-per-appointment service you are trying to get something for nothing - and so you will get what you deserve.
 If you do get any leads, you will overpay grossly for them; but it is far more likely that you will simply trash your market, destroy your sales team, and waste an enormous amount of money and time.
 And for what?
 Because you don't have the money for a pilot program?
 Do yourself a favor: If you don't want to pay for a legitimate program, run an ad in the local paper and hire an in-house telemarketer.

-Or you can simply ask yourself, what's this guy really trying to sell me?
+Or you can simply ask yourself, who's really getting conned here?